Take a sail on Moonlight Bay – you’ll be surprised at how much you enjoy the trip

 “Outstanding performances by Doris Day and Gordon MacRae as the boy and girl, Leon Ames as the father and Billy Gray as the irrepressible 12-year-old, keep the somewhat episodic plot moving.
 The story is based partly on Booth Tarkington’s Penrod stories.
 It is concerned principally with the young girl’s emergence to womanhood with her first beau, the college lad from across the street, obstacles to the romance, including father and younger brother, and the final triumph of young love when the boy goes off to war.

-Festooned around the simple story is a series of episodes, which create authentic pictures of small town family life of the era.
-The mood and the authenticity are maintained by Roy del Ruth’s direction and in particular by the careful and completely detailed settings.
-Production was by William Jacobs.” – Motion Picture Herald
+Festooned around the simple story is a series of episodes, which create authentic pictures of small-town family life of the era.
+The mood and the authenticity are maintained by Roy del Ruth’s direction and in particular by the careful and completely detailed settings.” – Motion Picture Herald

 Doris Day sings Till We Meet Again: